ericvpineda/rke-construction/notes.md

 - admin image edit cannot quickly update without page having to be reloaded
     - solution: create ImageEdit component that contains fetch update logic
         - update state after image successfully updated
+- creating duplicate images throws error if 2nd duplicate image is deleted
+    - problem: only one copy of image (collision)
+    - solution:
+        - save images as random hashed filenames
+        - will only use file path later one to retrieve image from local files
+- patching image with living_room throws error
+    - solution: need to remove "_" from request category paramter
+        - since mapRoom in utils does not use "_"

 Questions:
 - how to best error handle in middleware